mbakhtar/iste-solar-energy-v1/solarenergy.md

 ```
 ## Step 25
 ``|Download|``and test your code.
 Congratulations on completing your Solar Panel Project! - Go back to the lesson for more activities and extensions.
+Want to check your code click [here](https://makecode.microbit.org/S90884-23579-70629-38871).